xmpp-iot/xmpp-iot.github.io/index.md

 <div class="tile">
   <h2 class="post-title">Every language</h2>
   <p class="post-excerpt">Software is available in any
-  programming language, Servers, clients, toolkits even browser implementations</p>
+  programming language, Servers, clients, toolkits even browser implementations.
+This makes it not only an easy start but also </p>
 </div><!-- /.tile -->

 <div class="tile">
   <h2 class="post-title">Federation between domains</h2>
   <p class="post-excerpt">No other standard gives you the possibility
-  to share your systems with others without creating yet another REST api.
-Only hook up certificates and your things can talk to others anywhere on the planet</p>
+  to share your systems and businessmodels with others without creating yet another REST api.
+Only hook up certificates and your business can talk to others anywhere on the planet</p>
 </div><!-- /.tile -->